 You can get a Resident Pass if your car is registered in Jasper.
 You will need to provide your vehicle registration, insurance and driver's licence.

 Work Pass

-You can get a work pass if you work in Jasper.
-You will need to provide proof of employment, like a letter from your employer, pay stub or staff ID.
+You can get a Work Pass if you work in Jasper.
+You will need to provide proof of employment, such as a letter from your employer, pay stub or staff ID.